trivago/gollum/docs/consumers/kafka.rst

   If the consumer is restarted that offset is used to continue reading.
   By default this is set to "" which disables the offset file.

+**Ordered**
+  Ordered can be set to enforce paritions to be read one-by-one in a round robin fashion instead of reading in parallel from all partitions.
+  Set to false by default.

+**PrependKey**
+  PrependKey can be enabled to prefix the read message with the key from the kafka message.
+  A separator will ba appended to the key.
+  See KeySeparator.
+  By default this is option set to false.

+**KeySeparator**
+  KeySeparator defines the separator that is appended to the kafka message key if PrependKey is set to true.
+  Set to ":" by default.

 **MaxOpenRequests**
   MaxOpenRequests defines the number of simultanious connections are allowed.
   By default this is set to 5.